If there's one thing that this Pandemic has taught us, it is to embrace the stillness. To be present.

 Life teaches us to be alone, to be lost, and to regain ourselves.

-You only have basic survival needs and equipment; tents, hammocks, cooking utensils, and just enough food good for 2 days.
+You only have basic survival needs and equipment; tents, hammocks, cooking utensils, and just enough food good for two days.

 I dared!
 I trekked a muddy road less traveled back in 2015.
 And my destination was the Island Province of Guimaras in the Philippines.

-In just 2 days, I enjoyed the serenity of the place away from the people.
-The water is cool and clean and I jumped off a cliff.
-That was a safe jump rather than a risky dive which I never dared.
+In just two days, I enjoyed the serenity of the place away from the people.
+The water is clear, and I jumped off a cliff.
+That was a safe jump rather than a risky dive that I never dared.
 And I survived!

-Now, living in the present, I am thinking about the time in our lives when we go for an adventure of a lifetime; no attachment to things and the people.
+Now I'm living in the present.
+I am thinking about the time in our lives when we go on an adventure of a lifetime.
+There's no attachment to things and the people.
 And the absence of one of the most essential things today -- getting online and social media.

 Today, during this time of Pandemic and social isolation, our connection to the online world is our most significant survival tool.
 We go online for news updates which sometimes can be toxic and causes sadness, loneliness, and grief.
 If there's no internet and social media in the present time, how would we live a normal life?